ANTONIO MARIA COSTA

 1971-1983: United Nations in New York

-Started as junior economist in DIESA (then the Department of International Economic and Social Affairs) and moved up to become:
+Started as economist in DIESA (then the Department of International Economic and Social Affairs) and moved up to become:

 - Secretary of the Development Committee (chaired by late Nobel Price winner Jan Tinbergen);